Google shares rise as strong ad business eases macro fears

 Barclays' DiClemente said Google had the ability to instill fiscal discipline for Motorola to limit the spending investors fear.

-Google also did not provide much details about its hardware business where margins are low and competition from the likes of Apple Inc and Samsung Electronics Co Ltd is fierce.
+Google also did not provide much details about its hardware business where margins are low and competition from the likes of Apple Inc (AAPL.O) and Samsung Electronics Co Ltd (005930.KS) is fierce.

 Benchmark said it expects aggressive development of mobile devices, which could push expenses higher in the near-term, while J.P.
 Morgan Securities said it continues to expect Motorola product portfolio to be pared back and headcount to be reduced.